Find a Walk

 After lunch you head south on a particularly attractive stretch of the Thames Path, with the hanging beech woods of the Cliveden Estate on the other side of the river.
 On the outskirts of Maidenhead you go past Boulter’s Lock, a popular spot to watch the river traffic.

-A long way from London, but Blenheim Palace, and its landscaped grounds, are beautiful.
+A long way from London, but Blenheim Palace, and its landscaped parkland, are beautiful.

 Bulstrode Park and Burnham Beeches woods, the Thames, and Stanley Spencer